apache/pulsar/site2/docs/concepts-messaging.md

 ```
 > **Note**
 > *  Currently, retry letter topic is enabled in Shared subscription types.
-> *  Compared with negative acknowledgment, retry letter topic is more suitable for messages that require a large number of retries with a configurable retry interval, because the negative acknowledgment caches messages that need to be retried on the client side, and the retry letter topic is persisted to bookkeeper.
+> *  Compared with negative acknowledgment, retry letter topic is more suitable for messages that require a large number of retries with a configurable retry interval.
+Because messages in the retry letter topic are persisted to BookKeeper, while messages that need to be retried due to negative acknowledgment are cached on the client side.

 ### Dead letter topic